cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 Cerruti point-source solutions were calculated at regular points in large square, 2-D grid at each depth considered, with the point-source centered in the grid (see Table \ref{table:convo_params} for model parameters).
+A mask was applied to each grid such that values outside the kernel radius (i.e. the 'corners' of the array) were zero.
 The size of the grid was choosen so that the stresses due to the point-source fall to zero well before the edge of the grid at all depths considered.
-So that the Green's functions and the topography were discretized on the same size grid, we pad the Green's function array with zeros.  **IN IMAGE PROCESSING, MASK USUALLY IMPLIED THAT NON-ZERO VALUES ARE ZEROED, I THINK YOU MEAN PAD HERE** Because of singularities in the Green's functions at depth $z=0$, we use $\sigma^B(x,y,z)$ with $z=851$ m, the shallowest level of our calculations, in construction of the horizontal loading functions in Equations \ref{eqn:f_hor_xz} and \ref{eqn:f_hor_yz}.
-Convolutions were computed using a 2D fast Fourier transform **IS THERE A CITATION FOR THE 2D FFT IN PYTHON**.
-All calculations were implemented in Python (v.
+So that the Green's functions and the topography were discretized on the same size grid, we pad the Green's function array with zeros.
+Because of singularities in the Green's functions at depth $z=0$, we use $\sigma^B(x,y,z)$ with $z=851$ m, the shallowest level of our calculations, in construction of the horizontal loading functions in Equations \ref{eqn:f_hor_xz} and \ref{eqn:f_hor_yz}.
+Convolutions were computed using a 2D fast Fourier transform.
+All calculations were implemented in Python
+(v.
 2.7.3) using IPython [@perez2007ipython], NumPy (v.
+1.7)
-1.7) [@oliphant2007numpy] and Pandas (v.
-12) [@mckinney2010]; additional statistical analysis was performed with StatsModels [@seabold2010].
+[@oliphant2007numpy] and Pandas (v.
+12) [@mckinney2010]; additional
+statistical analysis was performed with StatsModels [@seabold2010].